botworld-wiki/beatburger.github.io/_bots/dune-bug.md

 title: "Dune Bug"
 name: "Dune Bug"
-description: "Special Evader - Extremely agile desert bot that rolls circles around its opponents.
+description: "Special Evader: Dune Bug is the fastest yet squishiest bot that ever existed in the game.
+However, both of its rolling abilities provide very high surviving capability, along with decent damaging output.
+Furthermore, Dune Bug has potential to fight and carry against multiple bots at the same time if managed well. - Extremely agile desert bot that rolls circles around its opponents.
 Hard to pin down."
 imageUrl: "https://cdn.discordapp.com/attachments/873396923137142855/873397518774444032/dune_bug.png"
 breadcrumbs:
   Bots: "/bots"